Rajakavitha1/testing_gitbook/production-environment/ingress-controller/README.md

 An ingress controller functions as a reverse proxy and load balancer, implementing a Kubernetes Ingress.
 It adds an abstraction layer for traffic routing by receiving traffic from outside the Kubernetes platform and load balancing it to Pods running within the Kubernetes cluster.

 The Seldon Enterprise Platform supports Istio ingress controllers.
-Both Seldon Core 1 and Seldon Core 2 integrate most effectively with your Seldon Enterprise Platform ecosystem when using an Istio ingress controller.
+Seldon Core 1 and Seldon Core 2 integrate most effectively with an Istio ingress controller in your Seldon Enterprise Platform ecosystem.

 This table lists the features and the ingress controllers for Seldon Core 1 and Seldon Core 2.